The Imbible

+The Imbible is a series of educational entertainment musicals created and produced by Anthony Caporale through his production company Broadway Theatre Studio.
+Each installment tells a different story about the history, science, and culture of alcoholic beverages through music, comedy, audience interaction, and drink making demonstrations and tastings during the performances.

-The Imbible: A Spirited History of Drinking is an educational entertainment musical with book and new lyrics by Anthony Caporale, and original musical arrangements by Josh Ehrlich and Anthony Caporale.
-Best known for creating the Video Podcast Art of the Drink, Caporale selected the music and created new arrangements with Ehrlich, an arranger for Voices of Gotham.
-The Imbible tells the story of how Western Civilization has been influenced by the introduction of alcohol consumption.
-Caporale is supported in the lead role by a trio of waiters who also serve as clowns, Greek chorus, and round out the parts of a barbershop quartet called The Backwaiters.
+The first installment, The Imbible: A Spirited History of Drinking, features a book and new lyrics by Caporale, and original musical arrangements by Josh Ehrlich and Anthony Caporale.
+Known for creating the award-winning video podcasts Art of the Drink and Broadway Bartender, Caporale selected the music and created new arrangements with Ehrlich, an arranger for Voices of Gotham.

+The Imbible: A Spirited History of Drinking tells the story of how Western civilization has been influenced by the introduction of alcohol consumption from 10,000 BC through the Craft cocktail movement.
+Caporale was originally supported in the lead role of The Bartender by a trio of waiters who also serve as clowns, Greek chorus, and round out the parts of a barbershop quartet called The Backwaiters.
+Caporale ultimately played 535 consecutive Off-Broadway performances before moving to an understudy role to focus on producing the series.

+Plot

+The narrative line is based on the Hero's journey, with ethanol filling the role of the traditional hero.
+The story opens with a "babe" of unknown origin found inside a basket, miraculously placed there by a higher power.
+Ethanol soon shows mysterious powers of healing before beginning an odyssey across the world.
+It accomplishes great deeds in Egypt, Arabia, Belgium, and India, growing first into spirits, then medicines, and finally cocktails.
+Ethanol then travels to the New World to face Prohibition, where it is defeated.
+After thirteen years, ethanol is resurrected on Repeal Day, emerging transformed and stronger than ever.

+The educational structure is based on the visual-auditory-kinesthetic (VAK) learning style.
+Informational slides provide a visual complement to the auditory delivery, with drink samples filling in the kinesthetic component.

 History

-The Imbible was conceived by Anthony Caporale, a noted bar chef, beverage specialist and founder of Broadway Theatre Studio, a new play development workshop based in Manhattan.
+The Imbible was conceived by Anthony Caporale, a beverage specialist and founder of Broadway Theatre Studio, a new play development workshop based in Manhattan.
 Development on the show began in 2011, following Caporale's Science of Mixology seminar at the Manhattan Cocktail Classic beverage show.
 Caporale based the book on the many presentations he developed as the National Brand Ambassador for Drambuie as well as classes he taught as a Culinary Management Instructor at the Institute of Culinary Education.
 In 2014, Caporale completed the first draft of the show to enter into the New York International Fringe Festival, where it was accepted to run for five performances.
 Following a critically acclaimed, sold-out run at FringeNYC, the show was selected for an extension in the 2014 Fringe Encore Series at SoHo Playhouse.

 After completing a sold-out run at the Fringe Encore Series, the show opened Off-Broadway in November 2014.
 The Imbible garnered overwhelmingly positive critical response, and continues to play to capacity crowds at the SoHo Playhouse.